ebi-pf-team/interproscan-docs/docs/HowToRun.rst

 Option that provides mappings from matches to pathway information, which is based on the matched manually curated InterPro entries.
 (IMPLIES -iprlookup option).
-The different pathways databases that I5 provides cross links to are: \* KEGG \* MetaCyc \* Reactome
+The different pathways databases that InterProScan provides cross links to are:

+* MetaCyc
+* Reactome

 -t / --seqtype (optional)
 ^^^^^^^^^^^^^^^^^^^^^^^^^